 Bro.
 Teoh: The mind can go blank for a while or for quite some time depending on the type of meditation one is doing.
 But it is more important for us to understand what the main purpose of bhāvanā or meditation is.
 The main purpose is to realize the wisdom that can enable us to understand clearly the Four Noble Truths so that our mind can be liberated from all the entanglements of Life that can condition our mental suffering.
-So whatever meditative experiences that can bring about this wisdom or understanding is more important than just blanking our mind or developing the very special meditative experiences during meditation.
-The very special or beautiful meditative experiences that arise during meditation are only conditioned states and if they do not bring about a transformation in understanding then they should be left as they are.
+So whatever meditative experiences that can bring about this wisdom or understanding is more important than just blanking our mind or developing the very special meditative experiences that arise during meditation are only conditioned states and if they do not bring about a transformation in understanding then they should be left as they are.
 They should not be clung onto or perceived as equivalent to special achievement in meditation.